vpatjpmc/myunemploymentstory/README.md

 If you don't believe me, try to use my name to create a LinkedIn account with my employment history, the keep applying for software engineer or management job listings on LinkedIn and see what happens.
 You should get restricted in less than a week.
 The same thing happened to me on Facebook.
 The account with my real name is restricted for no apparent reason.
 LOL

+06/11/2025
+To
+TechRecruiting <TechRecruiting@bnsf.com>

+I just completed the test.

+Re: bnsf|tech Req 93710 job application: technical assessment

+However, the test was pretty frustrating due to technical issues.
+It didn’t let me select more than one answer on questions that clearly needed multiple choices.
+Also, the Terraform code was correct, but it still failed some of tests because of an indentation issue in the given file “cloud-config.yaml.tpl” — which I wasn’t allowed to edit anyway.

+I got recordings if you need a proof.